finos/FDC3/docs/context/ref/ChatMessage.md

 ---
 # `ChatMessage`

-Message to send to a chat.
+A context representing a chat message.
+Typically used to send the message or to pre-populate a message for sending.

 ## Type